Shadow Work

 Why Everyone Has a Shadow?

-Every person has a shadow because every person learned, at some point, that certain feelings or behaviors were not welcome.
+Every person has a shadow because every person has learned, at some point, that certain feelings or behaviors were not welcome.

 As children, we adapt to our environments to maintain safety and connection.
 When expressing anger, sadness, need, or authenticity threatened belonging, we learned to suppress those parts.